Coastal Infrastructure Accounting

 Step 1: Identify and classify infrastructure assets

-Begin by assembling an inventory of coastal infrastructure assets within the accounting area.
-Sources include:
+Assemble an inventory of coastal infrastructure assets within the accounting area using the sources in Table 3.6.1.

 For each identified asset, record:

-2. Ownership and institutional unit: Government agency, port authority, private enterprise, or mixed ownership
+2. Ownership and institutional unit: government, port authority, private, or mixed

-3. Construction date and original cost: Historical investment data for PIM application
+3. Construction date and original cost: for PIM application

-Map each asset to the SNA asset classification (AN1122 Other structures) and relevant sub-categories consistent with national chart of accounts.
+Map each asset to AN1122 Other structures and relevant sub-categories consistent with the national chart of accounts.

 Step 2: Assemble financial data